Auth1337/Discord-Tokens-Faker/README.md

 > Feel Free To Create Issue Or Pull Request
 > Still Want Support?
 > Auth#1337 On Discord or [My Server](https://discord.gg/lgnop)

+# Donation
+> Contact On Discord Or Telegram